Aar0nC/RESTful-Product-Management/README.md

 # RESTful-Product-Management
 A quick project to showcase RESTful design with AngularJS and Spring Boot.

-This project is continuously being developed.
-Next steps are:
+Roadmap:
 - Roll MVP into production using AWS.
+Currently deployed on DO droplet.
 - Finish orders page
 - Enable user accounts.